-- Identify causal effect of tax changes on income shifting. - Variation tax policy changes across regions and over time on PIT and CIT (and other capital taxes). - Data Administrative tax panel micro-data for the period 1998-2019. - Techniques new difference-in-difference and event study methods. - Treatment individual specific threshold at which each entrepreneur would be indifferent between either way of taxation. - Identification of potential shifters firm owners. - Those for whom $\frac{ssc}{ylab} > 6.4\%$ , where ssc are social security contributions and ylab is gross labor income. - Company owners can deduct not only employee social security contributions but also employer social security contributions.
-6,4% is the normal percentage applied to gross salary to compute the employee social security contributions.
+- Identify causal effect of tax changes on income shifting. - Variation tax policy changes across regions and over time on PIT and CIT. - Data ◆ Administrative tax panel micro-data for the period 1998-2019.

+- Techniques new difference-in-difference and event study methods. - Treatment individual specific threshold at which each entrepreneur would be indifferent between either way of taxation.
+Learn more - Identify potential shifters \odot Corporation owners \odot $\frac{ssc}{vlab} > 6.4\%$, - where ssc are social security contributions and ylab is gross labor income. - Corporation owners can also deduct employer SSC in PIT return.
+6,4% is the normal percentage applied to gross salary to compute the employee SSC.